Jerry Garcia: Musical equipment

+The Budman amp is the longest continuously used piece of gear in Grateful Dead history.
+On 14 October 2021 during a Sotheby's auction titled "From the Vault: Property from the Grateful Dead and Friends".
+Garcia's last stage rack containing a MC2300 sold for $226,800 USD.
+The MC2300 Budman sold for $378,000 USD.

 Nearly seven years after he commissioned it, Garcia received his second custom guitar ("Tiger") from Irwin in the summer of 1979.

 He first employed the instrument in concert at a Grateful Dead performance at the Oakland Auditorium Arena on August 4, 1979.
 Its name was derived from the inlay on the preamp cover.

 The body of Tiger was of rich quality: the top layer was cocobolo, with the preceding layers being maple stripe, vermilion, and flame maple, in that order.
 The neck was made of western maple with an ebony fingerboard.
-The pickups consisted of a single coil DiMarzio SDS-1 and two humbucker DiMarzio Super IIs which were easily removable due to Garcia's preference for replacing his pickups every year or two.
-The electronics were composed of an effects bypass loop, which allowed Garcia to control the sound of his effects through the tone and volume controls on the guitar, and a preamplifier/buffer which rested behind a plate in the back of the guitar.
+The pickups consisted of a single coil DiMarzio SDS-1 and two humbucker DiMarzio Super IIs; these were easily removable, accommodating Garcia's preference for replacing his pickups every year or two.
+The electronics were composed of an effects bypass loop (which allowed Garcia to control the sound of his effects through the tone and volume controls on the guitar) and a preamplifier/buffer, which rested behind a plate in the back of the guitar.
 Fully outfitted, Tiger weighed 13+1/2 lb.
-This was Garcia's principal guitar for the next eleven years, and most played.
+This was Garcia's principal guitar for the next eleven years, and his most played.
+Due to the ongoing repair and retrofitting of other instruments, Garcia played Tiger during the last song ("Box of Rain") of his final performance with the Grateful Dead at Chicago's Soldier Field on July 9, 1995.

 In the late 1980s Garcia, Weir and CSN (along with many others) endorsed Alvarez Yairi acoustic guitars.
-There are many photographs circulating (mostly promotional) of Garcia playing a DY99 Virtuoso Custom with a Modulus Graphite neck.
+There are many photographs circulating (mostly promotional) of Garcia playing a DY99 Virtuoso Custom with a Modulus graphite neck.
 He opted to play with the less decorated model but the promotional photo from the Alvarez Yairi catalog has him holding the "tree of life" model.
 This hand-built guitar was notable for the collaboration between Japanese luthier Kazuo Yairi and Modulus Graphite of San Rafael.
-As with most things Garcia, with his passing, the DY99 model is highly valued among collectors.
+Since Garcia's death, the DY99 model has remained highly valued among collectors.